 Working Heritage was appointed manager of the property in 2009, undertaking a broad range of conservation works on the dilapidated farmhouse which helped facilitate the site as a place of enjoyment for the whole community.

 Visiting the Property

 - The property is consistently open to the community for the enjoyment of the café and community garden.

 - The property is located within the broader Plenty Gorge Parklands, so please take care of the wildlife – and watch out for snakes.

 The church building is suitable for group events, meetings, school groups, seminars, product launches and art exhibitions and can cater for between 20-50 people.
-Working Heritage is excited to waive hire fees for its use to community-based groups in 2023.
+We will waive hire fees for community-based groups wanting to use this site until June 30 this year.
+The building is also available for commercial hire.
 The building is also available for commercial hire.